Giant Statue of Sam Houston

 Access is via the next I-exit, by following a parallel road behind a wooded park area.
 The entrance gift shop sells tiny reproductions of the statue, and a "Sam Houston Replica Cane" mounted on the wall.
 On the trail to the monument, visitors can pose with a large 3D version of the statue's face.

 Adickes couldn't put down his chisel after finishing Sam Houston.
-He's the sculptor who spent subsequent years creating the giant US President heads at Presidents Park in the Black Hills of South Dakota and outside Williamsburg, Virginia.
+He's the sculptor who spent subsequent years creating giant U.S. President heads that can be seen in Sam's namesake city, and in less-expected places as well.